 Cozumel has been doing boutique hotels before boutique hotels were cool.
 And the best boutique hotels in Cozumel offer the most unique places to stay on the island, at the most affordable prices.
 Bonus if you love architecture, design, cool style, and some custom amenities.

-For those travelers to Cozumel who like the culture and food scene of downtown Cozumel, and don’t want to stay in a large, impersonal all-inclusive resort, or one of Cozumel’s iconic dive hotels, these special lodgings in the more central hotel zone of the island will happily welcome you.
+For those travelers who like the culture and food scene of downtown Cozumel, and don’t want to stay in a large Cozumel all-inclusive resort, or one of Cozumel’s iconic dive hotels, these special lodgings in the more central hotel zone of the island will happily welcome you.

-Cozumel has endless lodging options including dozens of pretty and affordable boutique hotels.
-With handsome traditional Mexican architectural details, traditional materials, home-cooked regional meals, and other signature amenities, the island’s impressive crop of boutique hotels can fend off larger new resorts based on beauty and charm, alone.
+Cozumel has endless lodging options including dozens of beautiful and affordable boutique hotels.
+With handsome traditional Mexican architectural details, traditional materials, home-cooked regional meals, and other signature amenities, the impressive crop of boutique hotels in Cozumel can fend off larger new resorts based on beauty and charm, alone.

-This list is not exhaustive, but includes several of the most popular independent boutique hotels in Cozumel – all of which are in walking distance to lots of attractions.
+This list is not exhaustive, but includes several of the most popular independent boutique hotels for cool places to stay in Cozumel – all of which are in walking distance to lots of attractions and the best things to do in downtown San Miguel de Cozumel.

 And it starts off with my own personal favorite…